 The current guidelines state that community facilities must close (including Scout halls) unless the activity being undertaken meets the exemption criteria for public service, childcare or support groups.
 Please check up to date Welsh Government guidelines for clarity when making a decision.

 If an activity is exempt, then it is acceptable for a Group Exec to allow a Scout hall to be used even if it is unable to be used for Scouting purposes.

 Why are ScoutsCymru not giving more notice of changes or clearer information?

 The speed and content of guidance provided by ScoutsCymru is limited by the information provided by Welsh Government.
 We are working closely with Welsh Government to obtain clear information as quickly as possible and challenge guidance that makes Scouting more difficult to deliver effectively.

 My GSL / DC / AC says I have to take everyone’s temperature, but the Scouting guidelines say this isn’t necessary.
 What should I do?

 You are not required to take temperatures.
 We are not providing training on this and thermometers require regular calibration.
 There are also lots of reasons that young people may have a raised temperature such as regular coughs and colds or exercise.

-If you need to do it face to face but currently can’t then you can delay it but you need to notify the Charity Commission if you’re registered with it (or notify your DC if you’re not registered)
+AGMs can be held online.
+If you need to delay your AGM you will need to notify the Charity Commission if you’re registered (or notify your DC if you’re not registered)